alexwlchan/alexwlchan.net/src/_drafts/command-icon.md

 What if I wanted to do something more complicated, like vary the number of loops or increase the distance between them?
 That's harder to write by hand, so I wanted to do that programatically.
+It required a bit of trigonometry, but I was able to get some working code.

 Despite this simple starting point, I was able to get quite a variety of shapes:

 <style type="x-text/scss">